jayprophit/cs50-Python/Python Documentation.md

 if used in terminal.
 if you start typing the request command e.g. "cal TAB" (cal for the file ive named calculator).
-It will finish the rest of the text input, as its recalling request memory, as a file you've already created and stored, as long as your saved file is located in the same file directory folder
+It will auto complete the rest of the text input, as its recalling request memory, as a file you've already created and stored, as long as your saved file is located in the same file directory folder

 e.g.